Giovanny1254/holbertonschool-zero_day/0x03-git/README.md

-This project is about git and github functionalities to be usable in a project
+This file is mandatory in all holberton school projects